In the guide

 Mechanically separated meat and heart, tongue, etc are not meat.

-A certain amount of fat and connective tissue, up to set limits, will be considered to be meat.
+A certain amount of fat and connective tissue, up to set limits, are considered to be meat.
 Any fat and connective tissue over the set limits will not be meat and, if the permitted levels are exceeded, you will have to declare added fat and/or connective tissue in the product's ingredients list.

 Limits for fat and connective tissue